-Interaction between microturbulence and fast-ion-driven instabilities
+[H2] Interaction between microturbulence and fast-ion-driven instabilities

 Microturbulence and fast-ion-driven instability, the so-called energetic particle (EP) instability, often co-exist and interact nonlinearly in fusion plasmas.
-Whereas microturbulence develops from drift wave instabilities at the microscopic (thermal ion Larmor radius) scales, EP instabilities51 such as fishbones and Alfvén eigenmodes (AEs) are magnetohydrodynamic (MHD) modes at the mesoscale (EP Larmor radius) or macroscale (device size).
-Linear excitation and nonlinear evolution of these MHD modes often depend on kinetic effects of thermal plasmas at microscopic scales52.
-They can generate and in return are regulated by nonlinear structures such as ZFs (owing to wave-wave nonlinearity)^{35,53} and phase space coherent structures (owing to wave-particle nonlinearity)54.
-These nonlinear structures generated by one instability can sometimes serve as a nonlinear equilibrium for the other instability with faster timescale and, thus, become the catalyst for cross-scale interactions between microturbulence and EP instability, which can induce effects of fast ions to reduce the turbulent transport of thermal plasmas.
+Whereas microturbulence develops from drift wave instabilities at the microscopic (thermal ion Larmor radius) scales, EP instabilities52 such as fishbones and Alfvén eigenmodes (AEs) are magnetohydrodynamic (MHD) modes at the mesoscale (EP Larmor radius) or macroscale (device size).
+Linear excitation and nonlinear evolution of these MHD modes often depend on kinetic effects of thermal plasmas at microscopic scales53.
+They can generate and in return are regulated by nonlinear structures such as ZFs (due to wave-wave nonlinearity)^{36,54} and phase space coherent structures (due to wave-particle nonlinearity)55.
+These nonlinear structures generated by one instability can sometimes serve as a nonlinear equilibrium for the other instability with faster time scale, and thus become the catalyst for cross-scale interactions between microturbulence and EP instability, which can induce effects of fast ions to reduce the turbulent transport of thermal plasmas.
 Furthermore, there can be direct nonlinear mode coupling between drift wave instability and EP instability.

-In this section, we discuss the mechanisms of enhancing confinement caused by the following: interaction between microturbulence and EP instability via ZFs, which could suppress turbulent transport; interaction between microturbulence and EP instability via phase space coherent structures, which could enhance EP instability and associated ZFs that suppress turbulent transport; and nonlinear mode coupling between drift wave instabilities and EP instabilities that may lead to energy flow from microturbulence to EP modes.
+In this section, we discuss the mechanisms of enhancing confinement caused by: Interaction between microturbulence and EP instability via ZFs, which could suppress turbulent transport;

+interaction between microturbulence and EP instability via phase space coherent structures, which could enhance EP instability and associated ZFs that suppress turbulent transport; and nonlinear mode coupling between drift wave instabilities and EP instabilities that may lead to energy flow from microturbulence to EP modes.

-Interaction between microturbulence and EP instability via zonal flows.
-Microturbulence is often regulated by microscale-to-mesoscale ZFs, which are $E \times B$ flows caused by flux surface-averaged electrostatic potentials generated by the nonlinear interaction of large amplitude drift waves.
-Effects of zonal current (flux surface-averaged current) are usually weaker than those of zonal flows owing to the short electron collisionless skin depth55.
-Fast ions can reduce the amplitude threshold for the ZF modulational instability56, which leads to reduced levels of turbulent transport44.
-Fast ions can affect the ZF residual level^{56,57} and associated turbulent transport57.
+[H3] Interaction between microturbulence and EP instability via zonal flows

+Microturbulence is often regulated by micro-to-meso scale ZFs, which are $E \times B$ flows caused by flux-surface averaged electrostatic potentials generated by the nonlinear interaction of large amplitude drift waves.
+Effects of zonal current (flux-surface averaged current) are usually weaker than those of zonal flows due to the short electron collisionless skin depth56.
+Fast ions can reduce the amplitude threshold for the ZF modulational instability57, which leads to reduced levels of turbulent transport45.
+Fast ions can affect the ZF residual level^{57,58} and associated turbulent transport58.
 ZFs generated by microturbulence can also affect EP instabilities.
-For example, gyrokinetic flux-tube simulations with the GYRO code show that toroidal Alfvén eigenmodes (TAEs) can only be saturated by ZFs generated by microturbulence, when TAE growth rate is smaller than that of the drift wave instability58.
+For example, gyrokinetic flux-tube simulations with the GYRO code show that toroidal Alfvén eigenmodes (TAEs) can only be saturated by ZFs generated by microturbulence, when TAE growth rate is smaller than that of the drift wave instability59.

-The EP instability often saturates by self-generated ZFs at mesoscales to macroscales.
-TAE saturation by self-generated ZFs has been observed in global simulations using gyrofluid code TAEFL/FAR3D59 and kinetic-MHD hybrid code MEGA60.
-Analytic theory of nonlinear wave-wave interactions shows that ZFs can be generated by the modulational instability61 or be forced-driven closer to the TAE marginality^{62,63}.
-Away from marginality, the reversed-shear Alfvén eigenmode (RSAE) is saturated by self-generated ZFs, as seen in global gyrokinetic simulations using GEM64 and GTC^{7,65}.
-Beta-induced Alfvén eigenmodes (BAEs) can also generate ZFs, as seen in global gyrokinetic simulations using GTC66 and ORB567.
-Furthermore, ZFs dominate the saturation of the fishbone8 in GTC simulations.
+The EP instability often saturates by self-generated ZFs at meso-to-macro scales.
+TAE saturation by self-generated ZFs has been observed in global simulations using gyrofluid code TAEFL/FAR3D60 and kinetic-MHD hybrid code MEGA61.
+Analytic theory of nonlinear wave-wave interactions shows that ZFs can be generated by the modulational instability62 or be forced-driven closer to the TAE marginality^{63,64}.
+Away from marginality, the reversed-shear Alfvén eigenmode (RSAE) is saturated by self-generated ZFs, as seen in global gyrokinetic simulations using GEM65 and GTC^{8,66}.
+Beta-induced Alfvén eigenmodes (BAEs) can also generate ZFs, as seen in global gyrokinetic simulations using GTC67 and ORB568.
+Furthermore, ZFs dominate the saturation of the fishbone9 in GTC simulations.